“We are swimming in Christianity” is a statement I've recently heard. I disagree. Are we, the Western society, really swimming in Christianity?

 Maybe they were right, and I am possessed by evil: I've hesitated on writing this post for quite a while.
 I have felt the need to write something like this a long time ago, it's been years, but I was paralyzed with fear of how people would react to this post — I am by no means a saint, fear, uncertainty and doubt are just human nature.
 But some things happened privately, and I had much time to think about me, my family, my environment, and the state of the world.
 They say inaction is the greatest evil.

 That said, respecting other people religion doesn't mean, I have to accept it when people start, directly or indirectly, harassing, or even worse, harming other people because of their faith.
 “But that's against freedom of religion!” they say.
 Freedom of religion should have its limits.
 If your religion makes you harm, harass or discriminate others, you shouldn't be allowed to practice that religion.
 Or the lack of one.
 It doesn't matter where you think your religion originated from.
+It doesn't matter if you think you're doing God's work.
 Do not harm, harass or discriminate other people because of your faith, especially if you claim you're from a Christian religion!

 With all said, when I look at the current state of the Western society that's supposedly to be so Christian, I can't help but feel sad.
 This Christian society could be so much better if those that claim to be Christian actually act like ones.